New leadership for NTNU's top spots

 In addition, she coordinates the university's international contacts and is in charge of the university's gender equality efforts.

-Berit Kjeldstad will continue as the Pro-Rector of Education and Quality Learning.
+Berit Kjeldstad will continue as the Pro-Rector of Education.

 She oversees the Director of the Student and Academic Division and the Director of NTNU University Library